+The Supplemental Nutrition Assistance Program (SNAP) provides nutrition benefits to supplement the food budget of needy families so they can purchase healthy food and move towards self-sufficiency.
 The size of a family's SNAP benefit is based on its income and certain expenses.
 Household (all individuals who live together in the same residence and who purchase and prepare food together) income for purposes of the supplemental nutrition assistance program considers income from all sources, including earned income (before payroll taxes are deducted) and unearned income, such as cash assistance, Social Security, unemployment insurance, and child support.
 To be SNAP eligible, a household needs to have: